-Nutrition labels provide information about what is in the food you are buying.
-They can help you make good decisions and pick foods that meet your dietary needs.
-All food labels contain the same type of information.
-They describe:
+Nutrition labels provide information about what is in a food package.
+They can help you pick foods that meet your dietary needs.

 Serving Size